This post was updated on January 18, 2023

 We would love to hear from you if you have used THOMPSONS WATERSEAL STAIN & SEALER.
 Please post a rating in the Consumer Star Ratings below.
-Thompson’s WaterSeal has clearly not been a consumer favorite with deck stains or sealers.
-Mainly as it does not offer any UV protection and it grays in a few months.
-The Transparent and Semi-Transparent versions are prone to premature peeling and wearing after about 1 year.
+Thompson’s WaterSeal has not been a consumer favorite with deck stains or sealers.
+The Transparent and Semi-Transparent versions are prone to premature peeling and wearing after about one year.

 Thompsons has 4 different labels for the same stain.
-They change the name based on the store that carries it but it is the exact same product.
+They change the name based on the store that carries it, but it is the same product.

 Lowes: THOMPSON’S® WATERSEAL® SIGNATURE SERIES – STAIN & SEALER